-Mental Wellness Teams (MWT) are community–based, multidisciplinary teams which provide culturally appropriate services that can include, but are not limited to: capacity-building, trauma informed care, land based care, early intervention and screening, crisis response, aftercare, care coordination and support an enhanced continuum of care by building partnerships across federal, provincial and territorial jurisdictions.
+Mental Wellness Teams (MWT) are community–based, multidisciplinary teams which provide culturally appropriate services that can include but are not limited to capacity-building, trauma-informed care, land-based care, early intervention and screening, crisis response, aftercare, care coordination and support an enhanced continuum of care by building partnerships across federal, provincial and territorial jurisdictions.
 MWTs blend traditional, cultural and mainstream approaches to provide mental wellness services to First Nations communities.

 The main goal of MWTs is to enhance collaboration among clinical and community experts in order to increase and improve culturally safe mental wellness services.
-The MWTs promote community engagement, community development and support self-determination with respect to mental wellness with the aim of improving health outcomes and are intended to be owned, defined and guided by the First Nation communities they serve.
+The MWTs promote community engagement, and community development and support self-determination with respect to mental wellness with the aim of improving health outcomes and are intended to be owned, defined and guided by the First Nation communities they serve.